ddalakas/ag-gpt-bert/pretraining/README.md

 - This fraction is controlled with `hybrid_numerator/hybrid_denominator`
 - The `hybrid_numerator` parameter controls the MLM fraction out of the total

-NB: The code requires the number of GPUs to be a multiple of the specified `hybrid_denominator` i.e. to train with a 1:3 causal-to-masked ratio, the number of GPUs used must be a multiple of four.
+**NB**: The code requires the number of GPUs to be a multiple of the specified `hybrid_denominator`, i.e. to train with a 1:3 causal-to-masked ratio, the number of GPUs used must be a multiple of four.

 ## Validation and Monitoring